M-industries/Kjernersite/pages/products.md

 position: 2
 ---

+Using our platform, we have already built some products: an ERP system, targeted at scale-ups and Visual Factory, a manufacturing execution system (MES) for production shopfloors.

 <a name="erp-next"></a>
 ## ERP-Next
 We offer a unique ERP system, capable of fully supporting scale-ups during their way up.